 For some of us, investing is just not our thing, for some financial jargon is like sitting on a roller coaster and for some, they just don’t have time to take investment decisions.
 For all these people there are portfolio managers.
 They take investment decisions on our behalf depending on our risk-taking ability, amount of investment and urgency of income we need from these investments.
 Portfolio Managers are like personal shoppers, they will create an investment portfolio that is suitable for you and customize it to cater to your needs and wants.

 If you want to know more about portfolio management read these important concepts & meanings on portfolio management.

-Not many people know this but the person who provides account services to customers by receiving deposits and loan payments; cashing checks; issuing savings withdrawals; selling of cashier’s checks, traveler’s checks, and answering questions in person or on telephone; referring to other bank services is a bank teller.
+Not many people know this but the person who provides account services to customers by receiving deposits and loan payments; cashing checks; issuing savings withdrawals; selling of cashier’s checks, traveller’s checks, and answering questions in person or on the telephone; referring to other bank services is a bank teller.